"Injustice anywhere is a threat to justice everywhere."

-Sprinkle the chicken breasts on each side with the salt and black pepper.
+If not using rotisserie chicken, sprinkle the chicken breasts on each side with the salt and black pepper.
 In a large cast-iron set on medium heat, and cook the chicken breasts on each side for three minutes.
 Place in the oven and bake for 30 minutes.
 When the chicken is done, take the chicken out of the oven and let cool.
 Then shred with two forks.
-Keep the oven on as you’ll be using it again.
+Keep the oven on.

 While the chicken is baking, in a pot melt the butter.
 Throw in the diced Serrano chiles and cook until soft, about three or four minutes.
 Add the minced garlic and cook for another minute.
 Add the flour and cook for one more minute.
 Pour the chicken broth into the pot, and whisking constantly cook until chicken broth has thickened.
 Stir in the sour cream, cumin, cayenne and cilantro.
 Remove from heat.

 If using fresh tomatillos, place them under the broiler on a foil-lined sheet and cook on each side until blackened, about four minutes per side.
-Place in a blender along with the sour cream sauce and puree into smooth.
-If using canned tomatillos, skip the broiler step and just place them in the blender with the sour cream sauce and proceed. (if you have an immersion blender, just add the tomatillos to your sour cream sauce and blend it that way)
+Place in a blender or food processor along with the sour cream sauce and puree until smooth.
+If using canned tomatillos, just skip the broiler step.

-Roll the tortillas around the filling and place the rolled tortillas seam side down in the casserole dish (I just reused my cast iron skillet to save dishes).
+Roll the tortillas around the filling and place the rolled tortillas seam side down in the casserole dish.
 Cover the enchiladas with the remaining sauce and cheese and bake at 350 for 25 minutes or until top is brown and bubbling.

 Serve topped with chopped cilantro.
 Makes 12 enchiladas.